-The seed exchange is located at the Manassas Park City Library in Blooms Park.
+The community seed exchange is located outside the old Manassas Park City Library in Blooms Park.
 It is open and free for the entire community.
 Anyone can get free vegetable, fruit & herb seeds!
 Just don’t forget – after you’ve grown your own save some seeds to exchange with your neighbors!

 - Don’t take more than you need